-Fig 2 : Mobile Commerce Framework.
+Fig 2: Mobile Commerce Framework.

 Above four components are the four pillars of mobile commerce framework and all m-commerce activities revolve around them.
 Whenever a mobile user tends to download MP3 music or a latest movie in his/her mobile device, sends an SMS requesting online payment to a bank, submits online order form requesting purchase in a mobile browser or books a mobile airline ticket, he/she is indulging in either or all four of the above mobile commerce framework components.
-In order to cope with the dynamic .nature of the modern day lifestyle, people are demanding more mobility in accessing their business applications.
-A properly integrated and well- coordinated mobile services to end customers.
+In order to cope with the dynamic nature of the modern day lifestyle, people are demanding more mobility in accessing their business applications.
+A properly integrated and well- coordinated mobile commerce framework needs to be developed in order to provide easy-to-use and secure mobile services to end customers.
 The main purpose of a structured and balanced mobile commerce framework is to enable the organizations to rapidly adapt to the latest mobile technologies and to ensure customer loyalty by providing them improved and enhanced services in sync with the growing market demands.

-11.2.7 MOBILE COMMERCE BUSINESS MODELS
+9.2.7 MOBILE COMMERCE BUSINESS MODELS

 A business model determines the path or process through which a business organization can realize some profit.
 It shows the way by which an organization can make some investment, add some value to the investment, get a finished product or service and generate some revenue through sales of the product or service.
 The revenue generated through sales must exceed the operating cost, so that the company gets some profit.
 Business models specify the mechanism for generating profit margins and to sustain in the value chain.
 Thus, business models help managers in strategic planning and formulating overall business strategy of the organization.
-Electronic commerce has some traditional business models that are widely followed by all major e- commerce vendors worldwide.
+Electronic commerce has some traditional business models that are widely followed by all major e-commerce vendors worldwide.